lm165678/keyword_search_engine_xlsm/README.md

 **bigger the tfidf is, means the skill is rarer**.
 I will add a ranking program later to rank all the term/skills.

+## Known Issues
+1. due to the layout differences among all workdata files. the skill and names extraction feature is not functioning correctly.

 ## Update:
+### August 14th, 2019
+- now the program will find all .xslm files under resources folder.
+- now you will see more prompts and know what's going on in the program. this also helps debugging.

 ### August 9th, 2019
 - now the tfidf calculation should be working
 - Known Issue: HashMap dict_skill_fullNames is not correctly generated. the fullNames list is never updated when key exists.
 (Solved)